xingyzt/notes/gravitational-memory.md

 title: Gravitational memory, a brief introduction
 ---

+_This was originally a term paper I wrote for Prof. Ori Ganor’s general relativity class at UC Berkeley._

 The changing mass-energy quadrupole moments in a gravitational scattering or merger event can be decomposed into an oscillatory _AC_ component, and a monotonic _DC_ one.
 While the AC component sources the transient gravitational waves that are now heard on a weekly basis, the DC component is theorized to imprint an additional, permanent _gravitational memory_ on spacetime, which has so far escaped detection.